istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 Automatic mutual TLS configures the client sidecar to send TLS traffic by default between sidecars.
 This means corresponding TLS overhead.

-As aforementioned, automatical mutual TLS is a mesh wide Helm installation option.
+As aforementioned, automatic mutual TLS is a mesh wide Helm installation option.
 You have to re-deploy Istio to enable or disable the feature.
 When disabling the feature, if you already rely on it to automatically encrypt the traffic, then traffic can **fall back to plain text**, which can affect your **security posture or break the traffic**, if the service is already configured as